3.4-magnitude earthquake hits near Lake Elsinore, USGS says

 A preliminary 3.4-magnitude earthquake rattled the Lake Elsinore area Monday morning.

-The temblor was recorded just before 6:30 a.m. about 6 miles west north west of Lake Elsinore, according to the United States Geological Survey.
+The temblor struck at 6:20 a.m. at a depth of about 4.9 miles, with its epicenter 6.4 miles west-northwest of Lake Elsinore in Riverside County and 10.9 miles east-northeast of Rancho Santa Margarita in Orange County, according to the United States Geological Survey.

 There were no immediate reports of significant damage or injuries.